 Independent advocacy supports people so that they can express their own views and wishes and make informed decisions.

-It helps adults access information, advises them of their rights and explores the options available to them.
+It helps adults, children, young people and their families access information, advises them of their rights and explores the options available to them.
 Advocacy can let people take more responsibility and control of the decisions that affect their lives.

 South Lanarkshire has a number of advocacy projects: